blachawk/SymfonyBlack/README.md

     - WebProfilerBundle  | `composer require symfony/web-profiler-bundle --dev`
     - DebugBundle | `composer require symfony/debug-bundle`

-* Run the server
+* From the terminal run the server

 ```powershell
 php bin/console server:run
 ```

-* Create a controller with make
+* From the terminal create a controller with `make`

 ```powershell
 php bin/console make:controller
 ```

-* Adjust the newly created route to make it the home page `@Route("/", name="default")`.
+* Within the controller, adjust the newly created route to make it the home page `@Route("/", name="default")`.

-* Review your route structures
+* You can review your route structures.
+Do so often.

 ```powershell
 php bin/console debug:router